mrrhmansyah/Portofolio-M-Ridwan-Rahmansyah/README.md

 **Description:** This dataset contains information about the salaries of employees at a company.
 Each row represents a different employee, and the columns include information such as age, gender, education level, job title, years of experience, and salary.

-**Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
+**Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization, Machine Learning.

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.